Hodge metric completion of the moduli space of Calabi-Yau manifolds: Moduli, Teichm uller, Torelli spaces and the period map

 In Section \ref{section period domain}, we recall the definition and some basic properties of the period domain.
-In Section \ref{section construction of Tei}, we discuss the construction of the Teichm\"ulller space of Calabi--Yau manifolds based on the works of Popp \cite{Popp}, Viehweg \cite{v1} and Szendr\"oi \cite{sz} on the moduli spaces of Calabi--Yau manifolds.
-In Section \ref{section period map}, we define the period map from the Teichm\"{u}ller space to the period domain.
-We remark that most of the results in this section are standard and can be found from the literature in the subjects.
+In Section \ref{section construction of Tei}, we discuss the constructions of the Teichm\"ulller space and the Torelli space of Calabi--Yau manifolds based on the works of Popp \cite{Popp}, Viehweg \cite{v1} and Szendr\"oi \cite{sz} on the moduli spaces of Calabi--Yau manifolds.
+In Section \ref{section period map}, we define the period maps from the Teichm\"{u}ller space and the Torelli space to the period domain.
+In Section \ref{Hodge metric completion}, we define the Hodge metric completion spaces of Calabi--Yau manifolds and study the extended period map over the completion space.
+We remark that most of the results in this section are standard and can be found from the literature we refer in the subjects.